 A bit north east on Belgrave Road lives this fine box, cleverly modeled after the house infront of which it sits.

-Close by on Drummond Street there sits this dynamic box-within-a-box.
+Just a few meters down Drummond Street there sits this box-within-a-box.

-There are two fine boxes over in Overbrook.
-Ride along the canal, cut through the Ottawa University campus, down Somerset Street East, and over the Rideau River across the fabulous Adawé pedestrian/bike bridge.
+There are two fine boxes back over in Overbrook.
 Weave your way along a few residential streets to this fine Little Library on Queen Mary Street.
-There’s even a chair to relax in once you get there.

 Just a few blocks north there sits this generous little library on Ontario Street.